 If you want to become conversational in French in 3 months, you won’t get very far if you don’t try speaking.

 It’s scary at first and you will make mistakes (who doesn’t?) but the only way to improve your pronunciation is by actually speaking French.
 If you’re still anxious or worried that you don’t know enough to hold even a simple conversation, start by simply talking to yourself.
 You can record a video or just try to say what you’re doing out loud (in French, of course!).

 Getting into the habit of practising regularly will also help you progress faster.
-That’s where both the Lingoda Language Sprint and the Lingoda Marathon Challenge can help you stay on track and reward you for taking part in regular online language lessons.
+That’s where the Lingoda Language Sprint can help you stay on track and reward you for taking part in regular online language lessons.